LouisCE/fandom-challenge/README.md

 ## Project Overview

 Fandom Challenge is an interactive quiz game designed to test players’ knowledge across various fandoms, including anime, movies, TV shows, and games (for now, just Avatar: The Last Airbender and Game of Thrones).
 The project is built with HTML, CSS, and JavaScript, focusing on creating a fun, responsive, and accessible user experience.
 Players can select a category, answer randomised questions under time pressure, and receive instant feedback on their performance.
 The project demonstrates key front-end development skills, including DOM manipulation, event handling, responsive design, and dynamic content rendering.
+This project also demonstrates the use of localStorage for persistent leaderboard data, ensuring scores remain available even after the page is refreshed or the browser is closed.
+The quiz logic is fully randomised including question order and answer option positions to guarantee variety and replayability.

 ![Responsive design preview of Fandom Challenge website](assets/images/am-i-responsive.png)